Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 This Single Page Application (SPA) built with Angular is designed to be fully compatible with XM Cloud, incorporating several key add-ons and features to streamline the development process and enable seamless integration.
 The supported key features are as follows:

-- Context ID: The Context ID environment variable simplifies setting up and configuring XM Cloud solutions.
+- `Context ID`: The Context ID environment variable simplifies setting up and configuring XM Cloud solutions.
 It's a unified identifier that maps to all your configured resources, such as content, sites, files, forms, and integration settings.

-- Pages new editing integration via HTTP render engine endpoint: Before JSS 22.1, JSS Next.js apps integrated with Sitecore editors through chromes, where data was sent via a POST request.
+- `Pages new editing integration via HTTP render engine endpoint`: Before JSS 22.1, JSS Next.js apps integrated with Sitecore editors through chromes, where data was sent via a POST request.
 With the 22.1 release, a new metadata method was introduced, rendering the app inside an iframe in XM Cloud Pages, offering benefits like faster load times, simpler configuration, and direct local host connections without tunneling.

-- XMCloud proxy personalization with embedded personalization and A/B component test support.
+- `XM Cloud proxy personalization` with embedded personalization and A/B Component Test support.

-- Forms support: provides the capability to consume and post Sitecore Forms from JSS apps.
+- `Forms support`: provides the capability to consume and post Sitecore Forms from JSS apps.
 Sitecore Forms is a form-authoring framework that enables marketers to author their own forms, collect data, and analyze form performance.

 This SPA is tailored to enhance development workflows and enable full utilization of XM Cloud’s capabilities, providing a seamless and efficient foundation for developers.